paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-012-river-and-harbor-improvements-generally.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, means Pub.
 L. 91–611, Dec.
 31, 1970, 84 Stat.
-1818, as amended.
+1818.
 For complete classification of this Act to the Code, see Tables.

 Hereafter, referred to in text, probably means after Dec.
 31, 1970.